lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Create test users/groups, connect as them, and validate SELECT/INSERT/UPDATE/DELETE behavior.
 - Verify administrative bypass behavior and performance impact.

-If you want, I can provide a ready-to-run SQL script for either the native policy style (based on your Redshift version) or the secure-view method.

 ## How do you secure data sharing and control consumer access to shared objects?
 Key point: the producer controls what is shared and which consumers can see it.
 Secure data sharing by designing shares with least privilege, using producer-side access controls (objects included in the datashare) and by applying row/column restrictions and encryption.
 Typical controls and steps: